Fed Chief's Remarks On Economy And Interest Rates Cheer Investors

 The comments appeared to be something of a reversal from remarks Powell made in a PBS interview in early October, when he said rates were "a long way" from neutral.

-Those comments have been widely blamed for helping cause the long slide in stock prices since then.
+Those comments have been widely blamed for contributing to the slide in stock prices since then.

-In his New York speech Wednesday, Powell did not dispute the widely held belief that the Fed will raise interest rates again in December, saying "there is no preset policy" about tightening.
+In his New York speech Wednesday, Powell did not dispute the widely held belief that the Fed will raise interest rates again in December, saying, "There is no preset policy" about tightening.
 But his words were comforting enough to investors to send stock and bond prices soaring.

 The speech was focused on stability in the financial system, and Powell cited four potential vulnerabilities for the economy, including excessive leverage and debt loads in some sectors.

-While Powell said Fed officials are monitoring these risks, they are not on the whole too worried about them.
+While Powell said Fed officials are monitoring these risks, they are not, on the whole, too worried about them.

 "My own assessment is that, while risks are above normal in some areas and below normal in others, overall financial stability vulnerabilities are at a moderate level," he said.